 The soft, vibrant visuals of these games are a sight for sore eyes.
 It’s not often you get to play games that are like children’s books come to life.

 Compared to the first game’s short length (even to 100-percent completion), Spyro 2 boasts a couple more hours of playtime, which clocked in around 10 hours for me since side missions and backtracking make each level twice as long to finish on average.
 My prior praises and criticisms with the graphics, performance, and musical adaptation stand in conjunction with my Spyro the Dragon review.

 I regard Spyro 2 the most fondly out of the trilogy.
-It deserves to be among the best 3D platformers by soaring above the first game in every way with minor yet appreciated wrinkles to gameplay that bring more challenge to platforming and bosses, even if squanders opportunities for more thorough integration of abilities and power-ups for even better level design.
-Crazy minigames and fun puzzles come along with more open levels, too, alive with inhabitants that make their worlds feel like worlds.
+It deserves to be among the best 3D platformers by soaring above the first game in every way with minor yet appreciated wrinkles to gameplay that bring more challenge to platforming and bosses, even if it squanders opportunities for more thorough integration of abilities and power-ups for even better level design.
+Crazy minigames and fun puzzles come along with more open levels, too, which are alive with inhabitants that make their worlds feel like worlds.
 Year of the Dragon may have multiple protagonists and even more content, but it loses some focus and pacing for the sake of variety.
 While I can say I like more about it than Spyro 2…I find the latter a preferred middle ground.
 It’s not too much, but not too simple.
 It’s just right.
-That’s why it remains my favorite in the Reignited Trilogy…perhaps with a spark of personal bias.
+That’s why it remains my favorite in the Reignited Trilogy—perhaps with a spark of personal bias.